iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Not working all the time<br> :date: __2021-01-30 13:13:44__

 > Unfortunately after consistant use of the app for a worthy cause, the battery life on my new Samsing S10 no longer lasts day even with minimal interaction.
 Will have to purchase a new phone.<br> :date: __2021-01-24 19:30:38__

-> use this on my work phone (moto) and a tablet with no issues, vut in my Samsung S7 it causes the phone to get really hot.
-Can you develop a way to select running at half speed or even less.
-I don't like the idea of heat cycling my phone every night.<br> :date: __2021-01-10 18:06:32__